bveiga/decent-website/README.md

-# decent-website
+# My Decent Website

 > A simple website built from scratch.
+Feel free to create a pull and contribute to my project!